 - Parodied in South Park with "Butters' Very Own Episode."
 The episode was actually used to set the stage for Butters to replace Kenny for a season as an Ascended Extra.

-- Tijuana Toads, a 1970s series produced by DePatie-Freleng, did this with Crazylegs Crane, Japanese Beetle, and the Blue Racer.
+- Tijuana Toads, a 1970s series produced by DePatie-Freleng Enterprises, did this with Crazylegs Crane, Japanese Beetle, and the Blue Racer.
 The Blue Racer got his own series immediately after the Toads ended (with the Japanese Beetle appearing as a recurring character).
 Crazylegs Crane, however, had to appear in several Toads shorts (and even a few on the Blue Racer) before he finally got his own series in 1978, as a segment on the All-New Pink Panther Show.